T-Goon/Brigham-and-Womans-Path-Finding-App/README.md

 modifications you will need to make when you begin the project

   - `mainClassName`
     - Modify this variable to point to your main class.
-By default, it is `edu.wpi.teamB.Main `, but once you update your teamname package to your team letter you will need to update this path.
+By default, it is `edu.wpi.cs3733.D21.teamB.Main `, but once you update your teamname package to your team letter you will need to update this path.